 - Always take care when anchoring.

-- ‘Drift fish’ over seagrass meadows, coral reefs and the Rooney Point gastropod colonies.
+- ‘Drift fish’ over seagrass meadows, reef habitats including coral reefs, and the Rooney Point gastropod colonies.

 - Anchor on sand and well away from fragile habitats such as seagrass meadows and coral reefs.